JaidevSK/Games-of-DSA/README.md

 This repository contains various games programmed in various languages such as C, C++, and Python using various concepts such as DFS, BFS, Memoization, etc.

 --- -
+# How to Play:
+- Clone the repository and follow the given instructions OR
+  Download the individual files:
+  Also download the queue.hpp or stack.hpp header files as required.

 # Game 1: Tower of Hanoi
 ## Rules
 - [Link to Wikipedia Page](https://en.wikipedia.org/wiki/Tower_of_Hanoi)